How to do Time Management for CAT 2021 Exam?

 To start ahead with the unknown, it is advisable to give one hour daily on each topic and simultaneously make notes of the same.

 Practice Mocks With Set Schedules - To gain an understanding of the CAT exam day scenario, giving mocks is extensively recommended.
-Mock test of CAT will help candidates to assess themselves, understand the exam pattern well, and see the preparation level required.
+The mock test of CAT will help candidates to assess themselves, understand the exam pattern well, and see the preparation level required.

-Do not take mock test of CAT for granted.
-CAT 2019 topper Rahul Gupta said “he used to regularly take mock test and devote at least four to five hours.
-He practised a lot of questions on Geometry so that he was able to solve it with ease as solving more questions gave him confidence to respond correctly on the day of the exam”
+Do not take a mock test of CAT for granted.
+CAT topper Aditya Devalla said “he used to regularly take the mock test and devote at least four to five hours.
+He practiced a lot of questions on Geometry so that he was able to solve it with ease as solving more questions gave him the confidence to respond correctly on the day of the exam”

-Topper Rishi Mittal said “he attempted mocks regularly, identified his strengths and weaknesses in every mock, capitalized on strengths and worked on his weaknesses, and repeated this cycle.
-By the time CAT arrived he had given around 20-25 mocks which gave him exposure to a lot of questions and DILR sets.
+Topper Abhilasha Balakrishnan said “he attempted mocks regularly, identified his strengths and weaknesses in every mock, capitalized on strengths and worked on his weaknesses, and repeated this cycle.
+By the time CAT arrived, he had given around 20-25 mocks which gave him exposure to a lot of questions and DILR sets.
 Rest it was just being present on the day of the exam and applying all of this properly”

 Quick Link -